hareka777/MachineLearningWithMetrics/README.md

 performance, key features, ,strengths, weaknesses and efficiency.
 This knowledge can support further projects related to this subject.

+The thesis primarily uses the ML.NET and the AppMetrics packages.

 ## Installation guide and steps

 1. Clone this repository.